 Guidelines for Project

-You are to choose four (4) different mathematicians of your choice from the given list.
-With each of these mathematicians you are to complete an informative project on them.
-This is not to be a biography but an overview of sorts of the accomplishments and/or contributions your mathematicians have done for Math and society.
-Try to find a “common link” between two, three, or all four if you can.
+You are to choose a "famous" mathematician of your choice from the given list.
+With this amazing mathematician you are to complete an informative project on them.
+This is not to be a biography but an overview of sorts of the accomplishments and/or contributions your mathematician has done for Math and society.
+If you choose more than one mathematician, try to find a “common link” between them if can.
 Do not copy & paste random information into your project

 Option #1 for Project